Ian326/TC3002B-PlagiarismDetection/README.md

     g++ main.cpp -o plagiarism-detector
     ./plagiarism-detector
     ```
+OR Execture the Jupyter Notebook <- STRONGLY RECOMMENDED

 ## License ✔️
 This project is licensed under the Creative Comons License.
 See the LICENSE file for details.